 Now that Mac Mini, iMac, MacBook Air, and Retina MacBook Pro have moved away from carrying internal SuperDrives, owners of these newer Macs will possibly get more usage out of the Remote Disc feature than ever before.
 For those unfamiliar, Remote Disc does pretty much what it sounds like, allowing one Mac to share and access another Macs DVD/CD drive as if it was their own.
-This lets Macs without disc drives use another disc drive, whether to install software from DVD’s, import CD’s into iTunes, rip DVD’s, and even burn CD’s and DVD’s.
+Effectively, Remote Disc lets Macs without disc drives use another disc drive, whether to install software from DVD’s, import CD’s into iTunes, rip DVD’s, and even burn CD’s and DVD’s.
 It’s a great feature.

 - Open System Preferences and choose “Sharing”